 Crossroads Mall sits at one of the busiest intersections in Omaha; yet, it is 70% vacant.¬† Slated for redevelopment by a new owner, the City of Omaha has approved the Crossroads Area Redevelopment Plan, which puts forth a vision of a pedestrian-friendly district that would include the mall site and the surrounding area.

-Following a meeting to get nearby neighborhood residents' input, DCHD is studying the health effects of different approaches to street design, greenspace, and parking.¬† A Neighborhood Wish List and Visual Preference Report were created during this meeting with neighborhood residents.
+Following a meeting to get nearby neighborhood residents' input, DCHD studied the health effects of different approaches to street design, greenspace, and parking.¬† A Neighborhood Wish List and Visual Preference Report were created during the meeting with neighborhood residents. ¬†

 Cole Creek - Due to extensive flooding in 1999, 40 properties in the floodplain of Cole Creek were purchased through a voluntary buy-out program created by FEMA, the City of Omaha, and the Papio-Missouri Natural Resources District (NRD).¬† Houses on these properties have been removed and they are now City-owned vacant lots.